List of common EMC test standards: CISPR standards

-Generic EMC Standards are standards related to a particular environment, which specify the set of essential EMC requirements and test procedures, applicable to all the products or systems intended for operation in this environment, provided that no specific EMC Standards for a particular product family, product, system or installation exist.
+Generic EMC Standards are standards related to a particular electromagnetic environment, which specify the set of essential EMC requirements and test procedures, applicable to all the products or systems intended for operation in this environment, provided that no specific EMC Standards for a particular product family, product, system or installation exist.
 Limits are included, and reference is made to the test procedures given in the relevant Basic Standards.

 The following are CISPR Generic EMC Standards: